What is Coaching?

 The Benefits of Coaching

-Secondly, though different to counselling, coaching can raise your awareness to both understand and make changes to problematic patterns of thinking and behaviour.
+Secondly, though different from counselling, coaching can raise your awareness to both understand and make changes to problematic patterns of thinking and behaviour.

 Similarly, it can help you feel more aware of your strengths and develop a healthier view of yourself and your potential.
 Consequently, this can lead to you growing more confident in your ability to perform.

-There are a number of other benefits relating to skill and wellbeing.
+There are a number of other benefits relating to skills and wellbeing.
 Indeed, the acceleration of learning, improvements to your way of thinking, and the building of emotional resilience are just some examples.

 Notably, coaching can also help you discover purpose and the steps needed to make the changes you want to see.
 Concurrently, coaching also offers accountability and support to greatly increase your chances of success.